Timișoara: Religion

-Politics and administration
+Law and government

+Administration

 The first free local elections in post-communist Timișoara took place in 1992.
 The winner was Viorel Oancea, of the Civic Alliance Party (PAC), which later merged with the National Liberal Party (PNL).
 He was the first officer who spoke to the crowd of revolutionaries gathered in Opera Square.
 The 1996 elections were won by Gheorghe Ciuhandu, of the Christian Democrats (PNȚ-CD).
 He had four terms, also winning elections in 2000, 2004 and 2008.
 Meanwhile, Ciuhandu took over the Christian Democratic Party and ran for president of Romania in 2004.
 Nicolae Robu (PNL) was elected mayor in 2012 and again in 2016.
 In 2020, Dominic Fritz, a native of Germany, was elected mayor on behalf of the USR with support from the FDGR.
+He won a new mandate in 2024 on behalf of the United Timișoara Alliance (USR–PMP–FD–UDMR).

-The Local Council and the city's mayor are elected every four years by the population.
+The Local council and the city's mayor are elected every four years by the population.
 Decisions are discussed and approved by the Local Council (Consiliu Local) made up of 27 elected councilors.
-After the 2020 local elections, the Local Council has the following composition by political parties:
+After the 2024 local elections, the Local Council has the following composition by political parties:

 Additionally, as Timișoara is the capital of Timiș County, the city hosts the Administrative Palace, the headquarters of the County Council (Consiliu Județean) and the prefect, who is appointed by Romania's central government.
 The prefect is not allowed to be a member of a political party, and his role is to represent the national government at the local level, acting as a liaison and facilitating the implementation of national development plans and governing programs at the local level.

 In 2003, neighborhood advisory councils were set up as a measure to improve local government consultation with citizens on local public policies.
 As of 2013, Timișoara had 20 neighborhood advisory councils.

 Timișoara is the informal capital of the West development region, which is equivalent to NUTS-II regions in the European Union and is used by the European Union and the Romanian Government for statistical analysis and coordination of regional development projects.
 The West development region is not an administrative entity.
 Timișoara is also the largest economic, social and commercial center of the DKMT Euroregion.